Spraying a mixture of vinegar and water on your car's windshield will effectively help de-ice it. See Example( s )

 A 1980 “Hints from Heloise” column advocated the same idea:

 Looking at the world through cloudy, streaked windows?
 Clean them with a mixture of vinegar and water.
 Same with the windshield.
 Vinegar also helps retard frost on those cold mornings if you pour it on the windshield the night before (three parts cider vinegar to one part water).

-The issue of whether this method of ice prevention will indeed pit windshield glass is a matter of contention, with some cautioning that it does:
+The issue of whether this method of ice prevention will indeed pit windshield glass is a matter of contention, with some cautioning it does:

 Pour a mixture of vinegar and water on the windshield so that it freezes to the glass before the rain does, thereby preventing ice.
 Unfortunately, vinegar eats pits into the windshield glass.

-However, others assert that vinegar is commonly used in glass cleaning solutions and ordinary household vinegar is far too weak a form of acetic acid to produce this sort of damage:
+However, others assert vinegar is commonly used in glass cleaning solutions and ordinary household vinegar is far too weak a form of acetic acid to produce this sort of damage:

 Very few acids will dissolve glass — that’s why they keep them in glass bottles.
 Does your vinegar bottle look pock-marked?

 Windex (and other glass cleaners) are normally 5% ammonia in some sort of volatile solvent, with some detergents and other chemicals.
 The more environmentally-friendly variants replace the ammonia with acetic acid.
 A solution of 5% acetic acid (typical white vinegar) isn’t going to hurt anything that 5% ammonia wouldn’t.